spookyburger/bh-challenge-4/README.md

 (Login creds for now are ```username - bryce@helio.com  password - 123```)
 1. Look for all of the TODO comments and complete them.
+    - Additionally all pages must have two layouts.
+One for mobile and one for everything else (use media queries)

 ### Fork this project
 1. Add your team members to the repo